 Vein in the arm, chest, or neck

 You or your child will be going home from the hospital soon.
-The doctor has prescribed medicines or other treatments that you or your child need to ...
+The health care provider has prescribed medicines or other treatments that you or your ...

 - A nurse may come to your home to show you how, or to give you or your child the medicine.

 - You will need to learn how to care for the catheter that is inserted into the vein.

 - You or your child may need to go to the doctor's office or a special clinic to receive the medicine.